AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 - **Generate Image → Edit Image**: Users generate images from a text prompt and seamlessly transition to image editing to refine the output further.
 - **Edit Image → Full Editor**: Users start with an existing image with the goal of performing basic edits and can transition to a Full Editor experience to access advanced features (e.g., adding text, shapes, and more).

-You can tether more than two modules together to create even more complex experiences, for example, Generate Image → Edit Image → Full Editor.
+You can tether more than two workflows together to create even more complex experiences, for example, Generate Image → Edit Image → Full Editor.

 ![Workflow Tethering](./img/tethering--sample.png)